System Macros

 set_macros

-Sets the local macro table, preserving any symbols in the symbol table.
+Sets the default module's macro table, preserving any symbols in its symbol table.

 (macro set_macros (macros*)